 - Values in the JWS JSON Serialization are represented as members of a JSON object, rather than as base64url encoded strings separated by period ('.') characters.
-(However binary values and values that are integrity protected are still base64url encoded.) - The Encoded JWS Payload value is stored in the payload member. - There can be multiple signature and/or MAC values, rather than just one.
+(However binary values and values that are integrity protected are still base64url encoded.) - The value BASE64URL(JWS Payload) is stored in the payload member. - There can be multiple signature and/or MAC values, rather than just one.
 A JSON array in the signatures member is used to hold values that are specific to a particular signature or MAC computation, with one array element per signature/MAC represented.
-These array elements are JSON objects. - Each Encoded JWS Signature value is stored in the signature member of a JSON object that is an element of the signatures array. - Each Encoded JWS Header value, which is a base64url encoded set of header parameter values that are included in the signature/MAC computation, if non-empty, is stored in the protected member of the corresponding element of the signatures array. - Unlike the JWS Compact Serialization, in the JWS JSON Serialization there can also be header parameter values that are not included in the signature/MAC computation.
-If present, unprotected header parameter values are represented as an unencoded JSON Text Object in the header member of the corresponding element of the signatures array. - The header parameter values used when creating or validating individual signature or MAC values are the union of the two sets of header parameter values that may be present: (1) the integrity-protected per-signature/MAC values represented in the protected member of the signature/MAC's array element, and (2) the non-integrity-protected per-signature/MAC values in the header member of the signature/MAC's array element.
-The union of these sets of header parameters comprises the JWS Header.
-The header parameter names in the two locations MUST be disjoint.
+These array elements are JSON objects. - Each value BASE64URL(JWS Signature), if non-empty, is stored in the signature member of a JSON object that is an element of the signatures array. - Each value BASE64URL(UTF8(JWS Protected Header)), if non-empty, is stored in the protected member of the corresponding element of the signatures array. - Each JWS Unprotected Header value, if non-empty, is stored in the header member of the corresponding element of the signatures array.
+If present, a JWS Unprotected Header value is represented as an unencoded JSON object, rather than as a string. - The Header Parameter values used when creating or validating individual signature or MAC values are the union of the two sets of Header Parameter values that may be present: (1) the JWS Protected Header values represented in the protected member of the signature/MAC's array element, and (2) the JWS Unprotected Header values in the header member of the signature/MAC's array element.
+The union of these sets of Header Parameters comprises the JWS Header.
+The Header Parameter names in the two locations MUST be disjoint.